0

 Competency-based interview questions are designed to assess how well candidates display the critical knowledge, skills, and abilities that underlie effective job performance.
 Identifying competencies is typically part of the structured interview process, and they are linked to the role and your organization’s values and business objectives.

-Competency-based interview questions ask candidates to go beyond surface-level answers, allowing you to examine how well a candidate displays core workplace competencies.
+These interview questions ask candidates to go beyond surface-level answers, allowing you to examine how well a candidate displays core competencies.

 However, that assumes two things are already true within your human resources department: